-- be taken (i.e. possible relocation, academic accommodations, counseling, etc.) by appropriate Manchester staff. - Bi-weekly reports of report incidents will be reviewed by the Bias Incident Response Team (Counseling Team, Hall Directors and Dean of Student Experience).
-This team will meet regularly to review information available regarding report biased incidents and implement strategies to educate and/ or engage the campus community as appropriate.
-The Bias Incident Response Team does not take the place of front-line staff that may be dealing with student concerns.
-The work of the Team is both preventative and responsive.
-In addition, counseling services are available to anyone that would like the support.
+- The reporter will be assured that their physical and emotional needs are important and appropriate actions will be taken (i.e. possible relocation, academic accommodations, counseling, etc.) by appropriate Manchester staff. - The President's Diversity, Equity and Inclusion Core Team will meet each quarter to review information available regarding report biased incidents and implement strategies to educate and/or engage the campus community as appropriate.
 Human Resources may be included when the reporter is a faculty or staff member.
 When appropriate, enhanced safety measures (patrols, surveillance etc.) will be promptly initiated and directed by University Safety.